vert-x/mod-lang-clojure/docs/core_manual_clojure.md

 as the connect handler.
 This handler will be called when the connection actually occurs.

-The first argument passed into the connect handler is an exception - this will be `nil` if the connect succeeded.
+The first argument passed into the connect handler is an exception-map - this will be `nil` if the connect succeeded.
 The second argument is the socket itself - this will be `nil` if the connect failed.